ISAITB/docs-tdl/source/constructs/index.rst

 ~~~~~~

 The ``verify`` step is used to trigger validation of content.
 Similar to :ref:`tdl-messaging-steps` and  :ref:`tdl-processing-steps`, validation
-takes place using a validation handler implementation that can either be an embedded test bed component or a remote service that implements the
+takes place using a validation handler implementation that can either be an embedded Test Bed component or a remote service that implements the
 `GITB validation service API`_.
 The content to validate is provided by the test case to the handler in terms of configuration and input, for which
 a test report is returned in the `GITB TRL (Test Reporting Language) format`_.
 The structure of the ``verify`` element is as follows: